wintere/CommunityHistoriesWorkshopDB/tableau_access.md

 Once your identity is verified, you should receive an activation with links to download Tableau and a product code.

-%he Tableau developers have helpfully [provided very thorough installation instructions](https://help.tableau.com/current/desktopdeploy/en-us/desktop_deploy_download_and_install.htm#tableau-desktop).
+The Tableau developers have helpfully [provided very thorough installation instructions](https://help.tableau.com/current/desktopdeploy/en-us/desktop_deploy_download_and_install.htm#tableau-desktop).
 Skip to the Tableau Desktop section when the installer downloaded and have the product code on hand.

 ## Install PostgreSQL Drivers ##